rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 echo ${GIT_SERVER}
 ```

 8. Check if you can connect to OpenShift.
-Run the command below.
+Run the command below which should result in a "Login successful" reply.
+Don't forget to make your replacements for \<USERNAME> and \<PASSWORD>.
 ```bash
 oc login --server=https://api.${CLUSTER_DOMAIN##apps.}:6443 -u <USERNAME> -p <PASSWORD>
 ```
+Note: Answer 'y' if you receive a prompt to bypass certificate check.

 9. Check your user permissions in OpenShift by creating your team's `ci-cd` project.
 ```bash